Form an LLC in Arizona

 8 Steps to Form an LLC in Arizona

 After the business owners know what they’d like to call their business, they should conduct a name search to ensure no other company has already claimed the name at the state or federal level.
 States will usually deny a business from using a name that’s too similar to another company’s name within the state, especially if the two businesses provide similar services or products.
-Likewise, it’s important to do a trademark search to confirm the desired business name isn’t used as a trademark by another company within the United States.

 2. Appoint a Registered Agent